OctopusDeploy/blog/blog/2022-q2/runbooks-best-practices/index.md

 ## Conclusion

-Whatever methodology you ascribe to, achieving high velocity and high quality demands automation.
+Whatever methodology you prefer, achieving high velocity and high quality demands automation.
 The steps outlined in this post are designed to produce a runbook that can be confidently run automatically.

 Reliably identifying when a system is not in a desired state, rectifying the problem, verifying the fix, and validating the entire process in a test environment ensures your runbooks have the same quality as your software deployments.